holochain/holochain-rust/doc/architecture/decisions/0013-events-model-and-api.md

 ## Context

 In the go code we used polling from the UI to discover local state changes, be they in the source-chain or in the DHT.
-We want to change this to an event based model where UI (or other clients, like bridged apps) can become observers of events.
-Additionally there are system level events (like warrants) as well as other app level definable events that we want consumers of exposed holochain app APIs to be able to access on a push (i.e. observed) basis.
+We want to change this to an event based model where UI (or other clients, like bridged apps) can become listeners to events.
+Additionally there are system level events (like warrants) as well as other app level definable events that we want consumers of exposed holochain app APIs to be able to access on a push (i.e. listening) basis.

+Note that this is only about events that can be listened to by container/composer context, i.e. by the client of the core_api, NOT by the app nodes themselves.

 ## Decision